alpenlabs/docs/docs/technical/bitcoin-bridge.md

 The user requests a withdrawal on Strata and an operator is assigned to fulfill the request on bitcoin:

 1. The user initiates a withdrawal request, in response to which the corresponding amount of Strata BTC is burned.
-1. After the burn is confirmed, the assigned operator creates and signs a Withdrawal Transaction (WT) on the bitcoin blockchain where they spend 10 BTC from the bridge address' UTXO set, while subtracting the operator's fee (5% of the bridge denomination) and the mining fee (minimum 10 satoshis per vByte), and requests the other $N-1$ operators to sign the Withdrawal Transaction.
+1. After the burn is confirmed, the assigned operator creates and signs Withdrawal Transaction (WT) on the bitcoin blockchain where they spend 10 BTC from the bridge address' UTXO set, while subtracting the operator's fee (5% of the bridge denomination) and the mining fee (minimum 10 satoshis per vByte), and requests the other $N-1$ operators to sign the Withdrawal Transaction.
 1. Once all the signatures have been aggregated, the transaction is submitted to